AdvancedPhotonSource/cohere/docs/source/how_to_use.rst

 - run_disp.py

-  To run this script a configuration file "config_disp" must be defined in the <experiment_dir>/conf directory, and the reconstruction must be completed.
+  To run this script a configuration file "config_disp" must be defined in the <experiment_dir>/conf directory, the main configuration "config" file must have beamline parameter configured, and the reconstruction must be completed.
 This script reads the reconstructed files, and processes them to create .vts files that can be viewed utilizing visualization tools such Paraview.
 The script will process "image.npy" files that are in the experiment space and in a subdirectory of "resuls_dir" configuration parameter, or a given file is --image_file option is used.
   Running this script:
   ::